Ayush-Dhume/AI_Interview_Coach/README.md

 # AI Interview Coach Documentation

 ## Overview
 The AI Interview Coach is a voice-enabled Streamlit application that conducts mock interviews based on your resume.
-It uses Google's Gemini AI to ask relevant questions and provide feedback, with speech-to-text and text-to-speech capabilities for a natural conversation experience.
+It uses Groq AI to ask relevant questions and provide feedback, with speech-to-text and text-to-speech capabilities for a natural conversation experience.

 ## How It Works